In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

 Unlike other payment processors, Venmo doesn’t charge a processing fee (because it’s meant for sending money between friends).
 This can make it — ahem — very tempting to use for small business transactions, but it’s not OK with the company.

-Let’s just say we leave aside the explicit rules against Venmo for business, and let’s just say you’re thinking, “Yeah, but like…is it that bad to use it for business?”
+Let’s just say we set aside the explicit rules against using your personal Venmo for business payments and that you’re thinking, “But…is it really that bad to use it for business, you know, under the table?”
 (Of course, you would never think this!
 We would never assume you would!
 We just love hypotheticals.)
-There are still some other issues to consider, including the fact that Venmo doesn’t offer the features of a standard payment processing system for businesses.

 There Are Privacy Concerns

-Ever figured out an ex had a new girlfriend based on who he was paying back in your Venmo feed?
+Ever figured out two people you know are dating based on Venmo transactions?
 (This really can’t just be me.)
-When a customer or client pays you through Venmo, if they don’t mark the interaction as private, their entire network sees the transaction.
+If a customer or client pays you through Venmo and doesn’t mark it as private, their entire network sees the transaction.
 That’s fine, for the most part, but what if they don’t want people to know they’re sneaking off for a massage or haircut on a Tuesday afternoon?

 But What About Venmo for Business?